Nymphaea alba

-Nymphaea alba – commonly called the white water lily, European white water lily, or white nenuphar (/"nɛnjʊˌfɑːr/) – is an aquatic flowering plant in the family Nymphaeaceae.
+Nymphaea alba – commonly called the white water lily, European white water lily, or white nenuphar (/"nɛnjʊfɑːr/ NEN-yuu-far) – is an aquatic flowering plant in the family Nymphaeaceae.
 It is native to North Africa, temperate Asia, Europe, and tropical Asia (Jammu and Kashmir).

-Since Nymphaceae alba is an aquatic plant, its specialized trichomes are hydropotes, formed at an abaxial surface of the young leaf and packed tightly in the rosette at the rhizome's flattened apex.
+Since Nymphaea alba is an aquatic plant, its specialized trichomes are hydropotes, formed at an abaxial surface of the young leaf and packed tightly in the rosette at the rhizome's flattened apex.
 The rhizomes contain high amounts of carbohydrate and protein.

 Description

-Nymphaea alba has a white flower that usually blooms during the daytime in most summer.
-The flower blooms on top of a big rounded green leaf up to 30 cm: both leaves float on the water's surface.
-At first, the flower bloom is cup-shaped, with a size of around 8 cm, then it rises to 20 cm and becomes star-shaped over time.
-The flower's petals are arranged in a row, pointing up surrounding several yellow stamens.
-The leaves can be up to 30 cm in diameter and take up a spread of 150 cm per plant.
+Nymphaea alba has a round dark green leaves up to 35 cm in length and white flowers which usually bloom during the daytime in summer.
+Both leaves and flowers float on the water's surface.
+At first, the flower is cup-shaped, with a size of around 8 cm.
+It increases to 20 cm and becomes star-shaped over time.
+The flower's petals are arranged in a row, pointing up surrounding many yellow stamens.
+The species may spread 150 cm per plant.